 Over the past n years, I’ve been doing 3 different things: marketing (10), UX (7), and development (more than I’ll admit to).
-More recently, I’ve been building a bunch of interesting things for the team at SEOgadget, ranging from Twitter Streaming API storage and infrastructure, to a project management system, and a reporting suite.
+More recently, I’ve been building a bunch of interesting things for the team at SEOgadget, ranging from Twitter Streaming API storage and infrastructure to a project management system, and a reporting suite.

 What follows here is a bunch of thoughts from building a reporting UI, based on my experience and current work.
-Note that everything that follows is as a result of the slightly strange history in the aforementioned areas, so there’s things I’m going to reference that you may not be familiar with, if you’ve not worked in dev or UX before.
+Note that everything that follows is as a result of the slightly strange history in the aforementioned areas, so there are things I’m going to reference that you may not be familiar with if you’ve not worked in dev or UX before.
 I’ll explain as much as I can.
 Also, to make various concepts readable to non-developers, I’m going to use more normal human-friendly terminology.
 As a result, things like the SOLID definitions are not entirely correct, but they’re close enough that non-developers should understand what I’m getting at.
 To any devs reading this: don’t flame me for these being slightly inaccurate: I already know.